spaceFlow-US/.github/profile/README.md

 ## Short Intro

 spaceFlow is a leasing automation platform using smart lock and computer vision.
-We minimize house providers' task.
-Adding a property is the [only required task](#how-spaceflow-works) for house providers, that's it.
-Invest in homes like stocks, earn dividends effortlessly.

 High-quality tenants are the backbone of a thriving rental market.
-They are busy with high wage. spaceFlow provide express rental process for them.
+They are busy with high wage and good credit score. spaceFlow provide express rental process for them.
 From search to settlement, every step is self-service, including ID verification, self-guided tours, direct video communication with landlords, background check, eSign, auto payment, smart lock permission grant and more.

-Our mechanism empowers tenants to become invaluable assets for landlords, acting as reliable, single-unit property managers.
+We maximize tenants' convenience by empowering them walk through entire rental on their own.

+We minimize house providers' tasks.
+Add a property is the [only required task](#how-spaceflow-works) for house providers, that's it.
+Invest in homes like stocks, earn dividends effortlessly.

 ## Problem